Coffee Triangle, Coffee Zone Colombia: Things to do

 Conclusion: Pereira vs Armenia vs manizales

-As you can see, each of these three cities has its own strengths and makes a great base for exploring the Coffee Triangle.
+As you can see, each of these three cities has its own strengths and can make a great base for exploring the Coffee Triangle.
 The best choice for you really depends on your personal preferences and needs.
-So, what do you think – are you Team Pereira, Team Armenia, or Team Manizales?

 Coffee Triangle Safety & Solo Travel Tips